View Our Communities

 The following is a partial list of homeowner maintenance items.
 These items are the homeowner’s responsibility to take care of.
 If a warranty call results from neglected homeowner maintenance, the homeowner will be responsible for the cost of the repair work.
 Your warranty manuals for each specific appliance and/or fixture will describe the frequency of required maintenance.

-Furnace filters should be checked, and changed if necessary, every month in a new home.
+Furnace Filters – Furnace filters should be checked and changed if necessary, every month in a new home.
 After the first six months, the filters won’t need changed as often.
 Dirty furnace filters can cause uneven heating and, in some cases, will cause the furnace to quit altogether.
 Follow the manufacturer’s recommendations for filter maintenance.

-Do Not place any rubber backed throw rugs on your vinyl floor covering.
+Vinyl Flooring - Do Not place any rubber backed throw rugs on your vinyl floor covering.
 The throw rugs may permanently discolor the vinyl flooring.
+Support furniture with wide-bearing, non staining floor protectors.
+Protectors should be at least one inch in diameter, made of non-pigmented hard plastic, and rest flat on the floor.
+Non-staining felt protectors are also acceptable.

 Winter Maintenance Suggestions